-The most recent addition is a column entitled Debate 101 (see sidebar at right).
-In this area we will be posting videos from debate experts that will help introduce the basic terms and mechanics of debate.
+In the sidebar, at right is a column entitled Debate 101.
+In this area you will find videos from debate experts that will help introduce the basic terms and mechanics of debate.
 Think of it as an introduction for beginners.
-We will be adding new videos each week.

 Okay, so here's sort of a crazy thing.
 A long time ago, the director of the documentary wrote a novel about college level debate.
 Originally the novel was structurally modeled after the Sound and the Fury, so there was going to be three first person sections and a fourth, third-person omniscient.
 Each section was supposed to interact in some way with the others and help to tell the larger story from different perspectives.
 This is an idea, stolen from Faulkner, later made popular by Pulp Fiction.